Menu

 Key markets: Food, Environmental and Forensics, Pharmaceutical, Diagnostics, Chemicals and Advanced Materials, Research

-It begins in 1939 when Bill Hewlett and Dave Packard start HP out of a small garage in Palo Alto, California.
-Their eponymous company follows what is now one of the most enduring entrepreneurial templates in the history of tech, as other companies with modest roots in garages are Apple, Amazon, and Google.
+It begins in 1939 when Bill Hewlett and Dave Packard started HP in a small garage in Palo Alto, California.
+Their company became a blueprint for tech entrepreneurship, inspiring other garage-born giants like Apple, Amazon, and Google.

 “AFMs that integrate machine learning with real-time data analysis open up new possibilities for creating next-generation materials.”